Th3Un1q3/flipp_pomodoro/README.md

 bash tools/build.sh -f unleashed

 # While flipper connected via USB and serial port is not bussy
-# Build, run on flipper and keep the app in `Productivity` directory
+# Build, run on flipper and keep the app in `Tools` directory
 bash tools/build.sh -f unleashed -i
 ```